The Corporate Immigration Review: Uruguay

 The year in review

-The number of applicants for residence in Uruguay has increased dramatically, mainly due to the migration of Argentinean, Brazilian and Venezuelan citizens.
+The number of applicants for residence in Uruguay has increased dramatically, mainly as a result of the migration of Argentinean citizens, including the setting up of large companies in the country.
 Further, the Uruguayan economy has undergone a process of adjustment based on commercial expansion, and despite trends resisting this expansion, the economy continues to grow.
 The influx of foreign employees has led to an increase in the qualified workforce, essentially composed of qualified and university-educated professionals.
 In addition, the transfer of employment in Uruguay from the secondary to the tertiary economic sector reveals meaningful changes in the development of the main labour market indicators.

 These economic and financial changes, however, have had no significant impact on wages and jobs, and unemployment rates have not varied substantially.